rb80/oracle-hospitality-integration-platform-bootcamp-customers/implementation-use-cases-for-property.md

 2. Create Routing Instructions
 3. Check whether Routing Instructions was successful on Window 2

-## 12-Modify Reservation to update Payment Method on Window 2
+## 12-Modify Reservation to update Payment Method on Window 2 (Advanced Optional Lab)

 1. To find the Payment Method use `getPaymentMethod` API.
 Use whichever code is configured in your environment for City Ledger or Direct Billing.
 Within the response payload, the relevent code should have DirectBillYN=Y.  Set this code to be the `CompanyPaymentMethod` environment variable.
 2. Modify Payment Method on Reservation.
 Once Routing is done, modification is required to the existing Reservation to inform that window 2 will be paid by Direct Billing as the Payment Method.
 Kindly note Routing Instructions and Payment Method are 2 different APIs at present.
 3. Use fetch Reservation to check whether the modification of the Payment Method was successful on Window 2

-## 13-Create Routing Instruction to Travel Agent on Window 3
+## 13-Create Routing Instruction to Travel Agent on Window 3 (Advanced Optional Lab)

 A routing instruction is a set of rules applied to a reservation that tells Opera where and how to route charges.
 A routing code is a predefined template that contains a routing instruction.
 It simplifies and standardizes routing for frequent use.